 Aim for filling at least half of your plate with non-starchy veggies like asparagus, peppers, broccoli, cauliflower, mushrooms, spinach, kale, cucumbers, and more.
 This is a great idea for everyone’s health, not just people wanting to lose weight.

 Swap the salt for herbs and spices

 Another healthy change that will help you look better is to cut back on salt.
 Sodium causes your body to hold onto excess water, so eating a high-salt diet means you’re likely storing more water weight than necessary.
-Check to see if you have any of the seven clear signs you’re eating too much salt.
 If you’re in a rush to lose weight fast, cut out added salt as much as possible.
 That means keep ditching the salt shaker and avoiding processed and packaged foods, where added salt is pretty much inevitable.